 John told her the hospital was happy with the way things were now.
 The department was producing a good profit, the employees performed their jobs, and few patients complained.
 He said anything she could do to increase productivity and profit would be welcomed, but any efforts that might detract from the current level of productivity would need to meet with his approval before they could be introduced to the staff.
 Sara began to realize that she was essentially being asked to function as an efficient manager, whereas she had changed jobs hoping to expand into more of a leadership role in the health-care environment.

 LEADERSHIP IN PROMOTING AN ETHICAL CLIMATE

 Throughout their careers, physical therapists must work collegially with supervisors, managers, coworkers, and support staff.
 In doing so, therapists need to understand ethical issues from the point of view of people in positions of authority because therapists often oversee the activities of a variety of support personnel, thereby functioning as supervisors in the delivery of care, and many therapists move into supervisory and management positions at some point during their careers.
-As stated in “Guidelines: Physical Therapy Claims Review” (G08-03-03-07), effective practice includes the ability to “interact and practice in collaboration with a ...
+As stated in “Guidelines: Physical Therapy Claims Review” (G08-03-03-07), effective practice includes the ability to “interact and practice in collaboration ...